 An artist of unusually wide breadth, his oil paintings, frescos and sculptures reveal a rigorous study of the masterworks of the past and a deep observation of nature.
 Not limited to a single genre his oeuvre includes portraiture, landscape, decoration and figurative subjects.

 Matthew divides his time between Italy and Chicago.
 He exhibits internationally and his works represented in public and private collections throughout the United States and Europe.
-He is also a contributing writer for the Epoch Times New York Edition for their Art Speaks feature.
+He is also a contributing writer for the Epoch Times New York Edition.

 Principle Gallery, Charleston, SC, USA